dreamking60/d3-start-to-finish-leanpub/manuscript/05 D3 Requests.md

 To recap:

 * `d3.csv('my-url', transformRow)` requests a CSV file located at `'my-url'` and returns a promise
-* `.then(dataIsReady)` configures the promise such that when the CSV file arrives the function `dataIsReady` is called
-* D3 converts the CSV file into an array of objects and transforms each row using the function `transformRow`
+* when the request fulfils, D3 converts the incoming CSV file into an array of objects and transforms each row using the function `transformRow`
-* D3 then passes the array of transformed objects into `dataIsReady`
+* D3 then calls `dataIsReady`, passing in the array of transformed objects

 ## d3.tsv